Eagles lose backup QB Sudfeld and game to Titans, 27-10

 Sudfeld fell backward after a personal foul by Isaiah Mack and immediately went to the sideline.
 He was wearing an air cast on the cart ride to the locker room.

 Sudfeld threw a 75-yard touchdown pass to Marken Michel and finished 10 of 18 for 177 yards.
-He’s replacing Nick Foles, the 2018 Super Bowl MVP.
+He’s replacing Nick Foles, the 2018 Super Bowl MVP who signed a four-year, $88 million contract with Jacksonville in free agency.

 Cody Kessler, 2-10 as a starter in three seasons with the Browns and Jaguars, replaced Sudfeld and took a late hit from Nigel Harris on his first play.
+He was 3 of 6 for 12 yards.
+Rookie Clayton Thorson was 2 of 9 and threw an interception.

+“I’ve known Nate for a while so it’s tough to see that, but it’s part of it,” Kessler said.
+“I’m going to be ready to go and step in there.”

 Tannehill is adjusting to a backup role for the first time in his eight-year career.
 He started every game he was healthy to play — a total of 88 — with the Dolphins and didn’t miss a game from 2012-15.